 Fielding for Avian Protection is done in tandem with Lightning Arrestor Removal and Replacement (WMP.550), HLC replacement (WMP.464), and Expulsion Fuse Replacement (WMP.459) fielding.
 In 2023, fielding showed a significant number of structures in the HFTD and WUI that require avian retrofitting, and the 2025 target was adjusted accordingly.
-By combining Avian Protection fielding with other mitigation initiatives, some O&M cost efficiencies are expected and 2025 projected O&M expenditures were adjusted accordingly (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.10.1 for details on Avial Protection).
+By combining Avian Protection fielding with other mitigation initiatives, some O&M cost efficiencies are expected and 2025 projected O&M expenditures were adjusted accordingly.